-Deformities of the limbs include bowlegs, knock knees, limb length discrepancies, and a number of other conditions.
+Deformities of the limbs include bow legs (varus deformity), knock knees (valgus deformity), limb length discrepancies, and other conditions.
 Limb length discrepancies are commonly caused by a poorly healed fracture, a disease, or a congenital defect.

-Pain in the hip, knee, and ankle can often be caused by bowlegs (varus deformity) or knock knees (valgus deformity).
+Pain in the hip, knee, and ankle can often be caused by bow legs (such as in Blount's disease) or knock knees.
 In other words, when our legs are not aligned straight at the hips, knees, and ankles, there can be an abnormal force across the knee.
 This often leads to pain, cosmetic deformity, and premature knee arthritis.

 Surgical correction can help treat the deformity.
-Thanks to the Ilizarov procedures, innovative surgical techniques originally developed more than half a century ago in Russia, physicians can not only correct the discrepancy, but also address any associated deformity.
-With minimally invasive treatment, your leg can be realigned.
-As a result, you’ll feel less pain, look better, and have healthier knees.
+Thanks to the Ilizarov procedures, developed in the 1950s by Russian physician Gavriil Abramovich Ilizarov, surgeons can correct the length discrepancy, but also address any associated deformity.
+With minimally invasive treatment, the leg can be realigned.
+As a result, patients feel less pain, look better, and have healthier knees.

 Ian Gillen was an athlete on his way to play Division I basketball, until he was diagnosed with a large bone tumor in the middle of his tibia, resulting in doctors removing 17cm of bone from his leg.
 Ian turned to the doctors at Hospital for Special Surgery to help him get back onto the basketball court.
 This video follows Ian through his limb lengthening reconstruction and recovery process.